Brito1227/b_playtimereward/README.md

 I originally built this system for my own roleplay server project, but I've decided to share it with the community.
 It’s designed to be simple, customizable, and fully automated.

+It has not been tested on esx, if any fix is ​​needed please report it.

 ---

 ## 📦 Features